Charles Rudolph Walgreen

-Charles Rudolph Walgreen Sr. (October 9, 1873 – December 11, 1939) was an American businessman who founded Walgreens.
+Charles Rudolph Walgreen (October 9, 1873 – December 11, 1939) was an American businessman and the founder of Walgreens.

-Background
+Early life

-He was born in Dixon, Illinois, before moving to Galesburg, Illinois, at a young age.
+Walgreen was born on a farm near Galesburg, Illinois before moving to Dixon, Illinois, in 1887.
 He was the son of Swedish immigrants.

 In the 1790s, Charles's great-great-great-grandfather, Sven Olofsson, adopted the surname Wahlgren ([ˈvɑ̂ːlɡreːn]) during his military service, a family fact passed down over the generations.
 When Charles's father, Carl Magnus Olofsson, came to America from Sweden, he decided to change the family name to Walgreen.
 When Charles was still quite young he and his family relocated to Dixon, Illinois, in 1887.
-He attended Dixon High School, Dixon Business College.
+He attended Dixon High School and Dixon Business College.
 He was a member of the international fraternity Tau Kappa Epsilon.

 As a young adult, he lost part of a finger in an accident at a shoe factory.
 The doctor who treated him persuaded him to become an apprentice for a local druggist.
 His interest in pharmacy dated from the time he was employed by D.S.
 Horton, a druggist in Dixon where he was apprenticed as a pharmacist.
 In 1893, Walgreen went to Chicago and became a registered pharmacist.
 At the start of the Spanish–American War, Walgreen enlisted with the 1st Illinois Volunteer Cavalry.
 While serving in Cuba, he contracted malaria and yellow fever, which continued to plague him for the rest of his life.

 Career

 After his discharge, Walgreen returned to Chicago and worked as a pharmacist for Isaac Blood.
-In 1901, he opened a second store in 1909 and by 1916 owned nine drug stores, which he incorporated as Walgreen Co.
+In 1901, he purchased a local store and began operating it as a pharmacy.
+He opened a second store in 1909, and by 1916, he owned nine drug stores, which he incorporated as Walgreen Co.
 Walgreens was one of the first chains to carry non-pharmaceuticals as a mainstay of the store's retail selection.
 Walgreens offered low-priced lunch counters, built its own ice cream factory, and introduced the malted milk shake in 1922.
-By 1927, Walgreen had established 110 stores.
+By his death in 1939, more than 490 Walgreens stores were established.